-Afterwards, the 2,000 carpenters scattered throughout Japan to build houses, temples and bridges and teach many other carpenters how to build beautiful things for many years.
+Afterwards, the 2,000 magically-created workers scattered throughout Japan to build houses, temples and bridges and teach many other carpenters how to build beautiful things for many years.

 After several happy years had passed, the bride said to her husband “I have been silent up to now, but the time has come to tell you the whole truth.
 I am not really a human being, but an angel named Tenjin.
 I came down to earth from the kingdom of heaven.
 But the time has now come for me to return to heaven.”

-The carpenter replied: “Ah, well, now that you mention it, I’m not a human being either, but a carpenter god named Tengo.
+The carpenter replied: “Ah, well, now that you mention it, I’m not actually a regular being either, but a carpenter god named Tengo.
 Let’s both return to heaven together.”

 So Tengo and Tenjin rose high into heaven where they still live happily ever after.

 If you have questions or would like to learn more about our tools, please use the “Contact Us” form located immediately below.
 Please share your insights and comments with all Gentle Readers by using the form located further below labeled “Leave a Reply.”
 We aren’t evil Google, incompetent facebook, or twitchy Twitter and so won’t sell, share, or profitably “misplace” your information.

 Written by Guest Author, Gavin Sollars, Timber Frame Carpenter, UK

 The village is the token and pride of England; there are usually found in it vestiges of earlier life – cottages, manor-houses, farm-houses, with buildings of more or less historic interest; and who should understand them, their origin, their peculiarity of structure, better than the local carpenter?